benmomo/eiffel-ontology-doc/docs/geoss.md

 The architecture of GEOSS experienced big changes during the last decade, some categories were added, but still not clear taxonomy could be found.
 Searches are syntactic and using various protocols, as depicted in the Figure below.
 Here we can see how the GEOSS web portal connects to other data sources.
 Without going into detail one by one, **Opensearch** is the interface used for:
 - The **DAB (Data Access Broker)**, through which most data providers integrate in GEOSS.
 Unfortunately, there is **no** such thing as Linked data in GEOSS.
-- **NextGEOSS**, a recently ended research project which built a platform and somehow could be assimilated to EIFFEL’s goals, so that we can compare to them.
+- **NextGEOSS**, a recently ended research project which built a platform and somehow could be assimilated to EIFFEL's goals, so that we can compare to them.

 <p align="center">